Lonely old dog on path. Sad labrador retriver looking at sunset.

-Adopting a senior dog can be much easier and more rewarding than buying a puppy.
-Most people are likely to pick a cute, cuddly, constantly moving puppy when they start looking for a new dog.
+Adopting an old dog can be much easier and more rewarding than buying a puppy.
+When looking for a new dog, most people will likely overlook an old dog in favor of a cute, cuddly, constantly moving puppy.
 There is nothing wrong with that.
 However, most people fail to appreciate that senior dogs make great and grateful pets.

 Why Senior Dogs Are Overlooked